SillyBubble/SillyBubble.github.io/content/authors/Sofia/_index.md

   - Principal Investigator
 ---

-Sofia is Associate Professor at Instituto Superior Técnico specializing in the mechanics of interfaces and layered materials for climate-neutral structures in energy and mobility.
-Committed to fostering a collaborative academic environment grounded in diversity and inclusion to address the technological challenges crucial for our planet's sustainability.
+**Sofia Teixeira de Freitas** is an Associate Professor at the Department of Mechanical Engineering, Instituto Superior Técnico, University of Lisbon, and holds a part-time position at the Faculty of Aerospace Engineering at Delft University of Technology.
+Her research focuses on the structural integrity of bonded interfaces and layered materials, aiming to create durable and sustainable load-bearing structures.

+She holds a Civil Engineering degree from Instituto Superior Técnico and a PhD in Civil Engineering from Delft University of Technology.
+In 2014, she received the prestigious Delft Technology Fellowship, which led to her appointments as Assistant and then Associate Professor at TU Delft.

+Sofia is the recipient of the Young Talent Innovation Award (VENI) from the Dutch Research Council (NWO) and has led or participated in numerous national and international research projects.
+She served as Chair of the COST Action CERTBOND, a European network of over 90 members from 25+ countries focused on composite bonded joints.

+In addition to her technical work, she is an accredited group facilitator and advocates for a collaborative and inclusive academic environment as a foundation for addressing the sustainability challenges of tomorrow.